recafe54/aws-python-utils/ielts_prompt/place/place.md

 You should say
 Where is that place
-- A balcony coffee shop, Old Quarter at the heart of Hanoi Whom you will go there with
+- A balcony coffee shop, Old Quarter at the heart of Hanoi

+How did you find out about this place

+Whom you will go there with
 - Former colleagues
 What you will do there